Vitamin D3 vs D3+K2: Which Is Better for Bone Health?

 Final Recommendation

 For most adults taking Vitamin D3 for bone health, the D3+K2 combination is the better and safer choice — especially at doses of 2000 IU or more.
 The addition of K2 is low-risk for most people (except those on anticoagulants) and ensures the calcium you’re absorbing goes where it’s supposed to go.
-If you’re concerned about bone health or have been diagnosed with Vitamin D deficiency, schedule an appointment with our team for a comprehensive evaluation.
+If you’re concerned about bone health or have been diagnosed with Vitamin D deficiency, schedule an appointment with our team for a hands-on exam plus imaging when needed.

 Affiliate disclosure: Links to products may earn a small commission.
 [AFFILIATE LINK: Vitamin D3+K2 Supplement] [AFFILIATE LINK: Vitamin D3 Supplement]